- Do I need to gap my planks when I'm using CONCEALoc® Hidden Fasteners?

 To protect your deck, a grill mat can be placed under the grill to avoid grease spills.
 You will want to make sure that the grill mat is safe for your composite decking.
 Happy Grilling!

-- What options are available with the TimberTech decking systems for a glass view?
+- What glass railing options are available with the TimberTech® decking?

 We do offer a Glass Channel kit that allows for the installation of glass infill with TimberTech® railings, including Premiere Rail®, Trademark Rail™, RadianceRail®, Evolutions Rail® Contemporary, and Evolutions Rail® Builder.
 The Glass Channel kits are offered in White and Black and in 6' lengths.
 The glass is sold separately, and always check your local building codes before starting any project.

 - Can TimberTech® railing and decking products be curved or bent?